Georgia’s 2026 General Election

 - The DOJ found Georgia’s prisons violate the Eighth Amendment.
 Do you agree?
 What will you do about it?

-- Georgia spent $700 million more on corrections between FY2022 and FY2026.
-Every outcome got worse.
+- Georgia spent hundreds of millions more on corrections in recent years and every outcome got worse.
 What would you do differently?

-- Will you appoint Parole Board members who will increase parole grant rates from the current 4.5% for lifers?
+- Will you support a Parole Board that increases parole grant rates from the current rate of under 5% for lifers?

 - Do you support independent oversight of GDC, including an inspector general with unannounced inspections?

-- Georgia’s correctional officer vacancy rate exceeds 50%, with 82.7% first-year turnover.
-How will you address this?
+- Georgia’s correctional-officer vacancy rate exceeds 50%, with high first-year turnover.
+How will you address it?

-- Do you support SB 25 (Parole Transparency Act)?
-Do you support presumptive parole for elderly prisoners (55+)?
+- Do you support parole transparency and presumptive parole for elderly prisoners?

-- As governor, would you pursue a consent decree with the DOJ or resist federal oversight?
+- Would you pursue a consent decree with the DOJ or resist federal oversight?

 Legislation GPS Is Tracking